-UMaine Extension will provide poultry- and project-related information to all participants; provide educational experiences related to the project such as webinars, hands-on workshops, tours, etc.; arrange for the purchasing of birds by participants from reliable sources and secure a group price for the birds; present poultry-related educational events for participants; check in with participants on a regular basis; and respond quickly to questions and issues related to the project.
+UMaine Extension will provide poultry- and project-related information to all participants; provide educational experiences related to the project such as webinars, hands-on workshops, tours, etc.; present poultry-related educational events for participants; check in with participants on a regular basis; and respond quickly to questions and issues related to the project.

 Registration and Enrollment

-Registration is currently closed.
-Space is limited to 8 participants.
-If you are not currently a 4-H Member, please submit a Hancock County 4-H Enrollment Packet (PDF) via the registration form below, or by mail or email.
-Please contact us with any questions.
+Space is limited to 5 participants.
+If you are not currently a 4-H Member, please submit a Hancock County 4-H Enrollment Packet via the online enrollment portal ZSuite.
+You can contact email@example.com with any questions.

 *Note: Enrollment priority is given to youth who have not already participated in this project in a prior year.

 Registration is currently closed however, please take a second to fill out this short interest form to be added to our waitlist.
 We will contact those interested when registration opens again next year!

 Hancock County 4-H Egg Business Project Interest Form

 The University of Maine is an EEO/AA employer, and does not discriminate on the grounds of race, color, religion, sex, sexual orientation, transgender status, gender expression, national origin, citizenship status, age, disability, genetic information or veteran’s status in employment, education, and all other programs and activities.
 The following person has been designated to handle inquiries regarding non-discrimination policies: Director of Equal Opportunity, 101 Boudreau Hall, University of Maine, Orono, ME 04469-5754, 207.581.1226, TTY 711 (Maine Relay System).